Martyn: Antony Nigel (Nigel)

 appearing three hundred and fifty times for the club, of which two hundred and seventy-two

-in the League, and also including the 1990 FA Cup Final (where Palace were beaten by
+were in the League, and also included the 1990 FA Cup Final (where Palace were beaten by

 Manchester United after a replay, and the 1991 Zenith Data Systems Cup Final (where Palace